brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Empty configuration sections are not rendered anymore.
     - [Change] Always allow a none rendering of configuration settings.
     - [Change] Moved the JS and CSS files to the private folder.
+    - [Change] Streamlined the return type of the retrieveDeclaringReflection of class methods.

 4.1.5
     - [Feature] Aimeos 2022 support